audeering/audresample/README.rst

 Python wrapper for `audresamplelib`_ that provides functions to resample and remix audio signals.
-The resampling library does only support single precision signals.
+Resampling is only supported for single precision signals.

 Have a look at the installation_ and usage_ instructions.